 I have also worked as a media consultant through the International Center for Journalism and the U.S. State Department.
 In the fall 2017, I twice traveled to Kazakhstan to advise two digital news sites in the country on audience growth and strategies for growing their business.
 In 2014, I was a part of the Berlin Capital program, a short-term Fulbright grant that sent me and 10 other young American journalists to Berlin to learn about media in Germany.
 I continue to take German classes to complement the French I learned while in college.

-Prior to Digital First Media, I spent nearly eight years at The Post in a variety of digital roles, including director of audience development, senior editor for a breaking news team, digital director of sports and social media editor.
+Prior to MediaNews Group, I spent seven years at The Post in a variety of digital roles, including director of audience development, senior editor for a breaking news team, digital director of sports and social media editor.
 As social media editor, I was a part of the Denver Post staff that was awarded a Pulitzer Prize in April 2013 for our breaking news coverage of the Aurora theater shooting.
 The board cited, among other efforts, the staff’s use of social media, including Twitter and Facebook, in covering the tragedy.
 I’ve covered multiple Super Bowls, the Stanley Cup Finals and the U.S. Olympic Track and Field Trials.

 I assist my wife, Anya Semenoff-Petty, in running her Denver photography business, in which we shoot everything from portraits to events to sports to weddings.
 We met at The Post in 2009 and married in 2013.
 I continue to contribute as a writer to Runner’s World and other publications.